AlexWinder/laravel-confirm-new-email/README.md

 If you set this value to true you must do the following:

 - You must ensure that the field in your project which stores the datetime for the user verified field is correctly set in the config.
 This is configured in the `config('confirm-new-email.user.fields.verified-datetime')` value.
-- You must ensure that your User model has the user verified field added to its `$fillable` array if you are protecting against mass-assignment.
-If you are working in a fresh Laravel project this is often the case.
+- You must ensure that your User model has the user verified field added to its `$fillable` array if you are protecting against mass-assignment in your Laravel project, by default all Eloquent models protect against mass-assignment.
 If you do not add this value to the `$fillable` array you will receive a mass-assignment exception.
 For example:
     ```php
     <?php